In 2017 North Tees and Hartlepool NHS Foundation Trust was declared a health care organisation in financial deficit.

 It is always a blow for a trust board of directors to have the spotlight shine on areas of negative performance.
 It’s difficult not to take it personally and think about what we could have done differently.

-We took the decision, as a board to appoint a new Director of Finance.
+We took the decision as a board, to appoint a new director of finance.
 Of course, our selected appointment was not a new face for the Trust, Neil Atkinson was a former member of the organisation and a part of the North Tees and Hartlepool family.
 He had taken some time out to work in other key financial roles that would only add to his already strong portfolio and understanding of NHS finances, often choppy waters to navigate.

-Whilst I refreshed our strategic direction with the board, our outlook and ambition for financial recovery has never been more driven and more realistic.
+Meanwhile, I refreshed our strategic direction with the board, our outlook and ambition for financial recovery has never been more driven and more realistic.
 As we are all too aware, the NHS remains challenged, but as Neil himself describes it ‘this is a journey’ and it is one that the entire team – clinical, non-clinical, at all levels has embarked upon with absolute gusto.

-The advent of our new operating model – care groups, led by directors and clinical leads is absolute testament to our focus on population health and sustainability.
+Subsequently, the advent of our new operating model – care groups, led by directors and clinical leads is absolute testament to our focus on population health and sustainability.

 Furthermore, our much improved situation has allowed us to support the wider system in more recent times.
 Patient care and safety does not stop at the boundaries of Stockton and Hartlepool.
 We are investing in a more aspirant health care community for the entire Tees Valley.
 The North East and North Cumbria populations can rely on a dedication from North Tees and Hartlepool NHS Foundation Trust to support population health, financial stability and all of the ambitions of the NHS Long Term Plan now and in the future.

-We will continue to be transparent and open about our position.
+Going forward, we will continue to be transparent and open about our position.
 Our news will only become more positive as each year passes, and we will dedicate to sharing lessons learned with those who want to hear our story.